gilanglahat22/FrobeniusProblem/README.md

 ## How to use This Program

-clone this repository
+1. Clone this repository
 ```
   git clone https://github.com/gilanglahat22/FrobeniusProblem.git
 ```

-and then run this command in your terminal
+2. And then run this command in your terminal
 ```
  python src/main.py
 ```
-after run this command, you will input your inputs in the terminal as n and a_1,a_2,...,a_n. after you inputing the inputs, you wanna get the output in your terminal.
+3. After run this command, you will input your inputs in the terminal as n and a_1,a_2,...,a_n.
+4. After you inputing the inputs, you wanna get the output in your terminal.

 ## Copyright by Muhammad Gilang Ramadhan